 Engineering roles commonly held by mathematicians/statisticians:

-- Project Engineers: Plan project work; organize a team to bring the task to fruition; control each of the steps along the way, including solving problems; and ultimately, are responsible for the final result.
-Dealing with uncertainty is all in a day's work, as is forecasting how long the undertaking will last, what it will cost and what problems might arise (http://www.graduatingengineer.com/resources/articles/20000614/Project-Engineering).
+- Project Coordinator: Plan project work; organize a team to bring the task to fruition; control each of the steps along the way, including solving problems; and ultimately, are responsible for the final result.
+Dealing with uncertainty is all in a day's work, as is forecasting how long the undertaking will last, what it will cost and what problems might arise (https://www.bls.gov/careeroutlook/2015/youre-a-what/project-coordinator.htm)

 - Quality Assurance Engineers/Analysts: Responsible for assuring that the various products leaving a manufacturing agency, organization, or company are effective and free from defects, operational problems, and errors.
 Test and assess items under various working conditions, record findings, and troubleshoot problems (http://www.jobprofiles.org/busqaengineer.htm).

 Logistics Analysts: Develop logistics plans that affect production, distribution, and inventory.
 Create and review procedures for distribution and inventory management to maximize customer satisfaction and minimize cost (http://swz.salary.com/salarywizard/layouthtmls/swzl_compresult_national_MM18000009.html#bottom).